Robert Parish: Chicago Bulls (1996–1997)

 On September 25, 1996, Parish signed as a free agent with the Chicago Bulls after his release from Charlotte.
-With Chicago, Parish joined a team coming off a fourth championship with fellow Hall of Famers Michael Jordan, Scottie Pippen, and Dennis Rodman.
+With Chicago, Parish joined a team coming off a fourth championship with fellow Hall of Famers Michael Jordan, Scottie Pippen, Toni Kukoč and Dennis Rodman.

-Playing his final NBA season with the Chicago Bulls in 1996–97, he won his fourth NBA title as a third-string center behind Luc Longley, Bill Wennington, and late-season addition Brian Williams.
-At 43, he is the third-oldest player to ever play an NBA game, behind Nat Hickey of the Providence Steamrollers, and Kevin Willis of the Dallas Mavericks.
-On August 25, 1997, Parish officially retired.
+Playing his final NBA season with the Chicago Bulls in 1996–97, he won his fourth NBA title.
+Parish played a reserve role for the Bulls.
+He remained in the NBA until the age of 43.
+On August 25, 1997, Parish retired from the NBA.

-Career totals
+Career statistics and records

-As of 2019, Parish was first on the list of National Basketball Association career games played leaders with 1,611 career games played.
-As of 2019, he also remains the oldest player to win an NBA championship.
-Overall, in 1611 NBA games he averaged 14.5 points, 9.1 rebounds, and 1.5 blocks, shooting 53.7%.
-In 184 career playoff games, Parish averaged 15.3 points, 9.6 rebounds, and 1.7 blocks, shooting 50.6%.
+As of 2023, Parish is first on the list of National Basketball Association career games played leaders with 1,611 games played and is tied for second-most seasons played in NBA history with 21.
+As of 2022, he is the oldest player to win an NBA championship, having been a member of the NBA champion Chicago Bulls in 1997 at the age of 43.
+As of October 2023, he is the third-oldest player to ever play an NBA game (the two oldest players to have played in the NBA are Nat Hickey and Kevin Willis).

+Overall, in 1,611 NBA games, Parish averaged 14.5 points, 9.1 rebounds, and 1.5 blocks, shooting 53.7% from the field.
+In 184 career playoff games, Parish averaged 15.3 points, 9.6 rebounds, and 1.7 blocks, shooting 50.6% from the field.

-Parish ranks sixth in career defensive rebounds (10,117), and fourth in playoff offensive rebounds (571).
-Of his six career three-point attempts, all of them were misses.
+As of 2023, Parish ranks fifth in NBA history in career defensive rebounds with 10,117 and fourth in playoff career offensive rebounds with 571.